Software Alternatives, Accelerators & Startups

 • Feedback on my mobile Minecraft client

 I didn't put icons, but you can easily find them in the Figma community, UI8 through freebies, but if you want some sites, take a look at the following, Tabler Icons, Jam Icons, Phosphor Icons, Iconhub, Zwicon and Iconoir.
-Source: almost 2 years ago
+Source: over 2 years ago

 • icons & illustrations api provider